edyan/docker-apache/README.md

 ## Apache version
 To use a specific Apache version, append the version number to the image name.
-For now only the 2.2 has been created.

 Eg: `image: inet/apache:2.2`

 The following Apache versions are available:
+* Apache 2.4 (jessie stable)
 * Apache 2.2 (wheezy stable)